jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Implementing Custom Parsers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There exist three different ways to implement a caustom parser:
+There exist three different ways to implement a custom parser:

 **1. via factory-functions** The "standard" way has been shown above, where you write a factory function that returns the parser.
 The factory